 Key Stage Three

-The curriculum in this area is delivered by nurture teachers with input from specialist teachers and instructors when required.
+The KS3 curriculum is delivered by nurture teachers with input from specialist teachers and instructors when required.
 The morning contains core subjects including English, maths, science and computing, which are embedded into a selection of key stage topics.
 In the afternoon, pupils access a personal development programme incorporating areas such as citizenship and values, religious education, geography, history, music, art, technology, modern foreign languages and physical education.
 This curriculum is supported by a range of interventions.
-Pupils work on the school farm and access outdoor education on a weekly or fortnightly basis.
+Pupils work on the school farm, in the school kitchen and access outdoor education on a weekly or fortnightly basis.

 An overview of the curriculum we are delivering at KS3 this year can be accessed here.